Nathan-Potgieter/Making-of-MCmarket/README.md

 ## sim\_garch

-This function introduces mean and variance persistence by plugging in the numbers generated by the sim\_inno function as innovations in the GARCH process.
+This function introduces mean and variance persistence to a series of i.i.d random numbers.
 Note that most of the code was re-purposed from fGarch’s garchspec and garchsim functions.

 ``` r
 #' @title sim_garch